nbuso/sequencetools/README.md

+# Notes
+This is a fork of [ENA EMBL Parser](https://github.com/enasequence/sequencetools/] with some modifications needed for EBI Search indexing.
+These modifications may be merged later in original repository.

 # Sequencetools

 SequenceTools is a set of Java tools and APIs for working with sequence data including EMBL-Bank and NCBI flat file parsers and writers and validation and fixing functionality.